 Listed below are some key points that aided in the advancement of the TCP/IP model:

-- In March 1982, the US Department of Defense declared TCP/IP as the standard for all military computer networking, which helped promote this model.
+- In March 1982, the U.S. Department of Defense (DoD) declared TCP/IP as the standard for all military computer networking, accelerating adoption.

 - Companies like IBM, DEC, and others later adopted TCP/IP as their standard communication protocol.

-- Slowly, the TCP/IP model became the global standard for computer networking and Internet communication.
+- Over time, the TCP/IP model became the global standard for computer networking and Internet communication.

 What are the advantages and disadvantages of TCP IP?